-Egg freezing has been hailed as a game changer for women, an “insurance policy” to revitalise waning fertility, a breakthrough as revoluationary as the birth control pill.
-If you’re reading this, you probably already know all the facts about how egg quality and quantity deteriorate with age, which is why some women consider freezing their eggs until they’re ready to use them.
+Egg freezing has been hailed as a game changer for women, an “insurance policy” to revitalise waning fertility, a breakthrough as revolutionary as the birth control pill.
+The reality is it doesn't come with a 100% guarantee.
+Make sure you understand all the risks associated with it...

 Over the past several decades the average age of a woman’s first birth has increased to an all-time high of 28.4 years.
 By 2006, 1 in 12 women were having their first birth at age 25 years o older, compared with only 1 in 100 in 1970.
 He cause of the delay in attempted childbearing in Western societies is thought to be multifactorial, stemming from both social and economic factors.
 In Australia, the age of first marriage has increased since 1950; in 2009 the mean age of first marriage was 26 years for women.
 Now there are ramifications of this with the delay in attempted child-bearing incurring the cost of an increase in age-related infertility.

 Unfortunately standard fertility treatments can only partially overcome the fertility decline associated with ageing.
 However, egg freezing or in technical terms oocyte cryopreservation (OC) can be used as a method of fertility preservation for single women who are not ready to conceive.
 OC “freezes-in-time” egg quality, protecting the higher pregnancy rates that are seen in IVF treatment with the use of “younger” eggs.
 Egg freezing has been shown to achieve live birth rates consistent with those of fresh oocytes in egg donation cycles suggesting that the technique is a viable option.
-After the American Society of Reproductive Medicine state that “oocyte cryopreservation to improve prospects of future child bearing should be available for non-medical reasons,” two of the world’s largest technology frimed, Apple and Facebook announced that they will provide a $20,000 employee benefit to fund OC.
+After the American Society of Reproductive Medicine state that “oocyte cryopreservation to improve prospects of future child bearing should be available for non-medical reasons,” two of the world’s largest technology firms, Apple and Facebook announced that they will provide a $20,000 employee benefit to fund OC.
+Off the back of this lead from the US, an increasingly number of corporates in Australia are looking into funding egg freezing in order to keep their female employees in the workforce for longer.

-- What is the live birth rates following OC for an individual woman?
+- What is the live birth rates following egg freezing for someone of my age considering other relevant circumstances?

 - What is the “best” age for eggs to be frozen?